Valiya Chirakulla Pakshikal: Realities

-The main character is based Madhuraj a Mathrubhumi press photojournalist whose 2001 exposé shed light on the environmental damage that resulted from the use of endosulfan. tragedy.
+The main character is based on Madhuraj, a Mathrubhumi press photojournalist whose 2001 exposé shed light on the environmental damage that resulted from the use of endosulfan.
 To maintain authenticity, and to depict events accurately, Dr. Biju consulted Madhuraj and other activists associated with the Kasaragod issue.
 It took nearly a year for the director to conduct this research.
 In a bid to give a voice to those affected by this man-made, environmental crisis, the characters that appear in the film are played by real-life victims.

 Valiya Chirakulla Pakshikals viewpoint is that a grave injustice has been perpetrated on a people by its government.
 It relates the story of twenty-five years of what is described as blatant disregard for the well-being of a community, and of sacrificing lives in the pursuit of greed.
-In spite of overwhelming evidence, the filmmaker maintains that the Indian government has not completely stopped the usage of endosulfan, nor have victims have not been provided access to proper treatment, or allowed due compensation.
+In spite of overwhelming evidence, the filmmaker maintains that the Indian government has not completely stopped the usage of endosulfan, nor have victims been provided access to proper treatment, or given due compensation.
 Although the United Nations has banned endosulfan, the decision to ban this pesticide in Kasaragod fell to the Supreme Court of India.
-During the time of the decision-making, the production company, crew, and actors joined hands in a how of support for the ban.

 On his decision to take the lead role, actor Kunchacko Boban stated, "It was such a sensitive script, to which no actor could have said no. The shoot was a moving experience, and for the first time, I cried without glycerine on the sets.
 What we have read or seen about the ordeal of Endosulfan victims is nothing when you meet them face to face and hear them out.
 It was too traumatic and emotional.
 Never did I undergo such trauma while shooting."